prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/python_instrument_interfacing.md

-> This was a mini guide for those who want to try starting interfacing instruments, from Feb 15, 2024.
+> This is a modern markdown version of the mini guide for someone new to interfacing instruments, created on Feb 15, 2024.

 # Python Instrument Interfacing: A Beginner's Guide